talon-one/talon_one.rb/docs/IntegrationApi.md

 end

 api_instance = TalonOne::IntegrationApi.new
-body = TalonOne::IntegrationEventV2Request.new # IntegrationEventV2Request |
+body = TalonOne::IntegrationEventV2Request.new # IntegrationEventV2Request | body
 opts = {
-  silent: 'yes', # String | Possible values: `yes` or `no`. - `yes`: Increases the perfomance of the API call by returning a 204 response. - `no`: Returns a 200 response that contains essential data such as the updated customer profiles and session-related information.
+  silent: 'yes', # String | Possible values: `yes` or `no`. - `yes`: Increases the perfomance of the API call by returning a 204 response. - `no`: Returns a 200 response that contains the updated customer profiles.
   dry: true # Boolean | Indicates whether to persist the changes.
 Changes are ignored when `dry=true`.
 }

 begin